ViktorDus/bank-app-parent/README.md

   The application is packed into runnable JAR (uber-jar) package.
 - supported multiple parallel requests to service like reading balance and writing (transfer money)
 - consistency between read/write operations is implmented as following:
-–-- used read/write lock at  bank level  to separate access  to bank balance and write transfers –-- to reduce total time when the bank is under write (exclusive) lock
+–- used read/write lock at  bank level  to separate access  to bank balance and write transfer backlog;
----– the  transfer operations are put in backlog,  I.e. collect them as pending operations, stored separately per each account.
-So it does not require exclusively locking entire bank per each request
-(read lock is enough for that)
------schedule periodic task for batch processing of backlog.
-This operation is bulk and should be more effective than separate locking per each request.
-It is just one write lock per batch, expected to process quicker.
-      Also importantly for business, the processing of the  backlog can be scheduled to quiet time having less affecting the user's operations.
+–- to reduce total time when the bank is under write (exclusive) lock;
+-- the  transfer operations are put in backlog,  wich is collected and processed asynchronously by the scheduled periodic task for batch processing.

 How to compile project.